whuysmans/vuewp/README.md

 # vuewp
 Wordpress Twentyseventeen theme with Vue (VueJS) and GraphQL.
 Still in progress.
 You can find a demo here: [http://prutstuin.be](http://prutstuin.be).
 This demo is a decoupled setup: the front get its data from the WordPress install on another server.
+Read more on [this blogpost](https://conimpeto.be/wordpress/create-a-wordpress-twentyseventeen-theme-with-vuejs-and-graphql/).

 ### Install
 + git clone vuewp